Membership

 Membership Clerk

 The Membership Department is staffed by our Membership Clerk, who is also referred to by the official title of Indian Registration Administrator (IRA) by the Government of Canada.
-The Membership Clerk / IRA maintains the list of Fort McMurray 468 First Nation (FM468FN) members.
+The Membership Clerk/IRA maintains the list of Fort McMurray 468 First Nation (FM468FN) Members.

 The Membership Clerk is also able to help applicants:

-• Complete and remit Indian registration applications;
+• Complete and remit Indian registration applications

 Band Membership

-Fort McMurray 468 First Nation is a section 10 Band and controls its own membership list and sets its own eligibility requirements.
+Fort McMurray 468 First Nation is a Section 10 band and controls its own membership list and sets its own eligibility requirements.

 Affiliation